pkruger/vtx/README.md

 ## Installation
-1. Put the script in the /Scripts/Telemetry folder of the SD card in your Taranis.
+1. Put the Lua Compiled File (not the .lua script file) to the /Scripts/Telemetry folder of the SD card in your Taranis.
 2. On the "Display" tab/menu of a model (after the Telemetry screen), choose a screen of Screen 1-4.
 Press Enter and select script.
 For script, select the name of this script from the list.
 3. You can also run this script in the radio simulator in Open TX Companion.
+4. If you run the script and get a Script Panic Out Of Memory error on your Taranis, make sure you copied the Lua Compiled File and not the .lua script file - that file is not needed on the Taranis.
+You may also have to delete other scripts on your Taranis that you don't need.

 ## Usage